seffparker/icinga2-teams-notification/README.md

 1. Validate the Icinga2 configuration and restart the service.

 # Advanced Configuration
-1. The notification color can be changed in the variable `vars.teams_notifications_color` using HEX notation.
+1. The notification color can be changed in the array variable `vars.teams_notifications_color` using HEX notation.
-1. Notifications for DOWNTIME alerts are disabled by default.
+1. Notifications for Scheduled DOWNTIME alerts are disabled by default.
 It can be enabled in the variable `types`